agplusman/kata-gpt/gpt_instructions.md

 Use the guide in the attached ADR.txt to document all the key decisions made in steps A through G using the ADR.txt framework attached.
 Ensure at least 10+ ADRs are written.
 Consider additional ADRs for database, schema, communications, implementation, characteristics, risk mitigation.
 Format as markdown code.
 (MUST USE ADR.txt)

-I. Create a narrative covering our solution using the framework in story.txt by providing a one sentence for each of the 10 points.
+I. Create a narrative covering our solution using the 10 step framework in story.txt by providing one sentence for each of the 10 points .
 For each sentence provide three short bullet points for a presentation.
 (MUST USE story.txt)

 To conclude, offer the user more details on setting up a particular service, cost optimization strategies, or security best practices.